shrutia003/shrutia003/README.md

 -->
 ### Professional Biography

-I am a fifth-year Computer Science major.
+I am a Computer Science recent graduate from the University of Cincinnati.
 I am most interested in backend and full-stack software development.
 I chose the field of computer science to make products for people to use.
 Making tasks easier for users is my main motivation.
 I also want to get more involved in and learn more about new techniques like AI, Natural Language Processing, and Machine Learning.

 ---